laradock/laradock/README.md

 <br>
 <a name="Optional-Features"></a>
 ### Optional Features
+Optional features can be enabled by changing the `.env` file in the Laradock directory.

 #### prestissimo
 [prestissimo](https://github.com/hirak/prestissimo) is a plugin for composer which enables parallel install functionality.
-You can enable prestissimo by setting `INSTALL_PRESTISSIMO=true` in the `.env` file in the Laradock directory.
+You can enable prestissimo by setting `INSTALL_PRESTISSIMO=true` in the `.env` file.

 <br>
 <a name="debugging"></a>